Aitia-IIOT/ah5-docs-java-spring/docs/api/serviceregistry/device-discovery-generic-http.md

    "updatedAt":"2024-11-04T01:53:02Z"
 }
 ```
-The **error codes** are, `400 Bad Request` if request is malformed, `403 Forbidden` if requester au-
+The **error codes** are, `400` if the request is malformed, `401` if the requester authentication was unsuccessful,
-thentication was unsuccessful, `401 Unauthorized` if the authenticated requester has no permission and
+`403` if the authenticated requester has no permission and
-`500 Internal Server Error` if an unexpected error happens.
+`500` if an unexpected error happens.
 The error response also contains an
 [ErrorResponse](../data-models/error-response.md) JSON encoded body.

 ```